 Any student whose physical or mental health might jeopardize the safety or well-being of that individual or that of any other resident may be required to have an examination by a physician or a consultation with a College counselor to continue enrollment and residency at the College.
-Should the physician or counselor determine that a health or safety concern to self or others exists, the Vice President for Student Affairs/Dean of Students or designee may amend or suspend the student's housing contract as appropriate.
+Should the physician or counselor determine that a health or safety concern to self or others exists, the Dean of Students or designee may amend or suspend the student's housing contract as appropriate.